Huguet57/LIMO-Velo/README.md

 - [ ] Rethink ``mapping_offline`` (see Discussions)
 - [ ] Adding Livox as a LiDAR type
 - [ ] Rewrite the most confusing parts according to [qpc001's feedback](https://github.com/qpc001/LIMO-Velo/commit/a45b6489cbbcefc68515565eeaeaed267c976da8). (thank you!)
+- [ ] [Livox] Investigate why Fast-LIO outperforms it in 2020-09-16-quick-shack.bag (given by the Fast-LIO authors).

 ### Design choices
 - [ ] Renew Buffer private structure.
 Interesting answer in StackOverflow: [https://stackoverflow.com/a/67236232](https://stackoverflow.com/a/67236232)